TalkinWhip/Random/FEEL.md

 ## Hints
 * Indexing starts at 1
 * Dynamic keys in a context can be achieved by using put.
+* When writing complex functions.
+Pack atomic functions in a context and reference the result of the last one.

 ## Exercise